g-jgreen/documentation/content/features/migration.md

 ![task migration](/features/migration/migrate_templates2.png)

 That brings us back to the migration page.
-With one click of a button, we can now update, all tasks based on this template to the latest version.
+With one click of a button, we can now update all tasks based on this template to the latest version.
 Easy!

 ![task migration](/features/migration/migration_final.png)